 Menlo Park Family Law Attorneys

 Establishing a premarital agreement is a practical way to protect your personal assets before marriage.
 Typically, premarital agreements include a list of the property owned by each party entering into marriage; personal debts are often included in these agreements as well.
 The terms of the agreement define what each person’s property rights will be if the marriage ever dissolves, as well as how income, expenses, assets and debts will be handled during the marriage.
-Many couples don’t realize that the Family Code operates as a default premarital agreement in California.
-In lieu of the default, our attorneys can draft an agreement suited to the client’s specific needs.
+Many couples don’t realize that the Family Code operates as a default premarital agreement in California; however, the laws in California are constantly changing, resulting in new requirements that they may be unaware of.
+Rather than relying on the default option, it’s important to work with skilled legal counsel that is at the forefront of changes to the law and can provide creative solutions when drafting prenuptial agreements that are suited to the client’s specific needs.

 Why Draft a Premarital Agreement?

 Premarital agreements become effective upon marriage and can include agreements on any of the following:

 - The rights and obligations of each party in relation to property that is bought, sold, leased, transferred, used, exchanged, abandoned, or otherwise managed / controlled

 - What will happen to property upon separation, divorce, death, or another event